Saturday, 06 Sep 2008 12:05 AM

 Currently, most of the competitors for a keyword phrase are promoting different merchants.
 Even in cases when four or five affiliates promote the same affiliate program for a given keyword phrase, there are typically two times that many competitors that promote different merchants.
 Thus, the good competitors will still be there, but there will be less poorly targeted campaigns in overly competitive markets.

-In the long run, preventing duplicate affiliate ads for the same merchant for a given search term will improve the quality of the Google Adword experience.
-This will keep customers coming back for relevance without repetition, and this will increase the potential for future sales!
+In the long run, preventing duplicate affiliate ads for the same merchant for a given search term will improve the quality of the Google AdWords experience.
+Greater research and testing will be required to maintain your position.
+This will keep customers coming back for relevance without repetition.
+This will increase the potential for future sales, while your cost-per-click drops, thus improving your return on investment.

 In my experience with some of my campaigns that have been running for many months, I have seen other ads for the same product and affiliate program come and go.
 They are displayed for a few days, and since their CTR is under 0.5%, soon their ads get disabled, and then they are gone.